Agility CMS is designed to be flexible, easy-to-use, and empower you to do more, faster!

 Additional instance environments represent replicas of your production instance, designed for developers to test changes to their content architecture before implementing a change in your production instance environment.
-This re-inforces the separation of concerns between code and content by allowing developers to validate and test their code with a variety of test content separate from the production content.
+This re-enforces the separation of concerns between code and content by allowing developers to validate and test their code with a variety of test content separate from the production content.

 Developers should have access to additional instance environments to test changes, while editors who need to manage content should only have access to the production instance environment.

 Whether you need additional instance environments or not will depend on how large your team is and what level of risk you are comfortable with.

 It's important to note that additional instance environments are not designed to be used by editors or as part of a typical content workflow.
 We recommend keeping all content workflow within your production instance, utilizing the built-in workflows for content.

 It is important to note the decoupled nature of the CMS and your website.

-You can have as many different website environments as you'd like (per instance) and you can register them in Agility CMS so that content editors can view how their content looks in different website environments.
+You can have as many different website deployments as you'd like (per instance) and you can register them in Agility CMS so that content editors can view how their content looks in different website environments.

-For example, a typical setup will involve having a local development website environment, a uat/staging website environment as well as a production website environment.
+For example, a typical setup will involve having a local development website deployment, a uat/staging website deployment as well as a production website deployment.
 This allows you to develop locally, and test and review code updates in uat/staging prior to deploying your code to production.

-While you can have multiple website environments, there is only one Agility CMS instance that houses your configuration settings and content.
+While you can have multiple website deployments, there is only one Agility CMS instance that houses your configuration settings and content.
 This makes it easy to access the same content across multiple website environments.